 <a>, which are not pure UI.
 They weren’t created to define a visual language; rather, they’re meant to structure and make sense of the hypertext.
 React’s primitives have meaning beyond the interface, and that meaning doesn’t make much sense outside of browsers.

-Nonetheless, it’s possible to translate React Native primitives to the DOM language by using HTML tags — that (and more) is what react-native-web does for us.
+Nonetheless, it’s possible to translate React Native primitives to the DOM language by using HTML tags — that (and more) is what React Native for Web does for us.

 At this point, we have made sense of why it’s a good idea to use React Native as the common language for web and native.
-I am convinced it’s the way to go, but react-native-web has been with us for almost two years, and it still struggles to spread, especially among web developers.
+I am convinced it’s the way to go, but React Native for Web has been with us for a while, and it still struggles to spread, especially among web developers.

 Using React Native for creating web apps isn’t simple, and not just because of the restrictions we need to fit it — it’s like native and web are still two separate worlds.
 Even if it’s already possible to use one codebase and run it everywhere, that code is full of conditions that can be run in one environment but not in another.

-The same could be said of the libraries we can use to develop a react-native-web app.
+The same could be said of the libraries we can use to develop a React Native for Web app.

 On the one hand, we have React Native libraries.
-We should be able to take these libraries and plug them into our react-native-web project with no issue (unless they run native code or have native dependencies).
+We should be able to take these libraries and plug them into our React Native for Web project with no issue (unless they run native code or have native dependencies).

 Even when we find a React Native library that’s compatible with web, the process of making it work in our web app is not straightforward.
 In order to build our web apps, we use webpack as the bundler (more on this topic later), and it usually doesn’t transpile the files inside our